Find Cheap Homeowners Insurance Quotes in Your Area

-Anyone purchasing a vacation or second home or condo needs to consider the risks and insurance costs that come with them.
-Many factors go into pricing home insurance, and the quotes for a secondary home are almost always higher than if the same home were someone’s primary residence.
+Anyone purchasing a vacation or second home or condo needs to consider the risks and insurance costs that come with it.
+Many factors go into pricing home insurance, and the quotes for a secondary home are almost always higher than if the same home was someone’s primary residence.
 The reason is that having someone inside a home helps protect it against perils and deters burglars.

 There are more than 3.6 million homes and condos in the U.S. used only seasonally, according to U.S. Census Bureau data from 2000.
-That’s about 3.1% of all homes in the country, but more than 10% of all the homes and condos in Maine, New Hampshire and Vermont, respectively, are seasonal homes.
+That’s about 3.1% of all homes in the country, but more than 10% of all the homes and condos in Maine, New Hampshire and Vermont are seasonal homes.
 Florida has the highest number of seasonal homes with 484,825.

 To insure a vacation retreat, a homeowner simply purchases an independent home insurance policy for the seasonal residence.
-The premium will be priced based on the same factors as any other home — the replacement cost value, the deductible you choose and other applicable risks — but it will be higher than if the same home were your primary residence.
+The premium will be priced based on the same factors as any other home — the replacement cost value, the deductible you choose and other applicable risks — but it will be higher than if the same home was your primary residence.

 Insuring vacation homes is more expensive because most of the time they are uninhabited and at a higher risk for claims to be filed.
-For example, say a vacation home were to catch fire somehow.
-If no one is there to call the fire department the loss could be a catastrophic one — especially if the home is in a remote location.
+For example, say a vacation home was to catch fire somehow.
+If no one is there to call the fire department, the loss could be a catastrophic one — especially if the home is in a remote location.
 While an extreme example, this helps to illustrate the greater likelihood of filing a home insurance claim.

-|With a Full-time Caretaker (lives in the home)||10%||1,100|
+|With a full-time caretaker (lives in the home)||10%||$1,100|

-|With a Full-time Caretaker (lives on the grounds of the estate)||15%||1,150|
+|With a full-time caretaker (lives on the grounds of the estate)||15%||$1,150|

-For example, policyholders get a discount for homes with a central alarm system, but the savings on your premium is far less than the subscription fee for eligible systems.
+For example, policyholders get a discount for a home with a central alarm system, but the savings on your premium is far less than the subscription fee for eligible systems.
 This doesn’t mean there is no value in installing a central alarm system — especially in a home that is unoccupied most of the time.
 It'd be a smart defense against the threat of burglary.

 In addition to the discounts a primary residence would receive, a home insurance policy for a vacation home usually qualifies a policyholder for a bundling discount.

 In addition to a home insurance policy for your secondary residence, you should consider whether you need flood and earthquake insurance coverage for it.
-Flood and earthquake damage are not covered by standard home insurance policies but might pose a serious risk to our vacation home, depending on where it is located.
+Flood and earthquake damage are not covered by standard home insurance policies but might pose a serious risk to your vacation home, depending on where it is located.

 For example, say you have a beach house on the east coast of Florida.
 A storm surge (an abnormal rise in tide) from a hurricane might easily be able to flood and damage your property.
-Or, your southern California retreat might be in a high hazard area for earthquakes.
+Or, your Southern California retreat might be in a high-hazard area for earthquakes.

-You should consider this before purchasing a vacation home because the price of either of the aforementioned insurance policies can be quite high.
+You should consider this before purchasing a seasonal or vacation home because the price of either of the aforementioned insurance policies can be quite high.
 In California, the average cost of earthquake coverage is $1.75 per $1,000 of coverage, meaning a $250,000 home would cost $437 per month to cover.
 Remember, that monthly premium would be in addition to the cost of your standard home insurance policy.

 What if I want to rent out my vacation home?
-Renting out your vacation home is a great way to offset the cost of owning one but you need to make sure you understand the insurance ramifications before doing so.
+Renting out your vacation home is a great way to offset the cost of owning one, but you need to make sure you understand the insurance ramifications before doing so.
 Depending on the frequency and length of stays, you might need to notify your carrier or purchase a separate landlord insurance policy.

 Most companies have "off-premise" coverage for the personal possessions of the policyholder.
-Check to see if your policy includes this coverage and make sure you fully understand the details.
+Check to see if your policy includes this coverage, and make sure you fully understand the details.
 There is frequently a limit to the amount you can claim — usually 10% of the replacement cost value of the home the policy covers.
-If you are bring possessions worth more than that amount, consider adding an endorsement to your policy before your trip
+If you are bringing possessions worth more than that amount, consider adding an endorsement to your policy before your trip.